Kha serves across ages and phases of life

 The Challenge: A second grader's written output is slow and difficult to read.
 Is it a motor problem?
 A literacy problem?
 Lack of instruction?
 Teachers and parents see the struggle but can't identify the source- and intervention depends entirely on the answer.

 What KHA Provides: Objective data that distinguishes motor execution difficulties from cognitive/linguistic demands.
-When a child's writing speed or pressure patterns fall outside age-expected ranges, clinicians have documentation to support services.
+When a child's writing speed or pressure patterns fall outside age-expected ranges, KHA provides documentation to support.
 When motor patterns are intact, the data points toward literacy-focused intervention instead.
 When literacy progress monitoring shows the student has the skills needed to express themselves in written form and the motor control to execute the task, KHA scores show the growth trajectories are proportionate and as expected.

 Use Cases:

 Recovery tracking: A stroke survivor in occupational therapy is reassessed monthly.
-KHA shows progressive improvement in pressure consistency and velocity over 12 weeks: objective data to add to holistic documentation of progress and support continued insurance authorization.
+KHA shows progressive improvement in pressure consistency and velocity over 12 weeks: objective data to add to the holistic documentation of progress and support their continued improvement.

 Use Cases:

-Research participation: A memory clinic uses KHA to screen participants for longitudinal studies.
-Consistent, objective motor measurement at each visit supports research on early biomarkers.
+Research data collection: A memory clinic uses KHA to collect standardized motor performance measurements from participants in longitudinal studies.
+Consistent objective measurement at each visit supports research on motor performance characteristics over time.

 UNIVERSITIES & RESEARCH